openforcefield/openff-interchange/docs/using/construction.md

 information will fail if any required data is missing.
 However, most conversions do require some information from the topology.

-### Handlers
+### Collections

-Handlers store force field information in a format that associates assigned parameters with their source and allows parameters to be inspected and even modified with the full power of SMIRKS-based direct chemical perception.
-They are discussed further in [](handlers.md)
+Collections are classes that store force field information in a format that associates assigned parameters with their source and allows parameters to be inspected and even modified with the full power of SMIRKS-based direct chemical perception.
+They are discussed further in [](collections.md)

-Handlers are optional, though any conversions requiring force field parameters will fail if the necessary handlers are missing.
+Collections are optional, though any conversions requiring force field parameters will fail if the necessary data are missing.

 ### Positions and velocities